symfony-cmf/block-bundle/UPGRADE-2.0.md

                # ...
    ```

    Admin service names also changed.
 If you are using the admin,
    you need to adjust your configuration, i.e. in the sonata dashboard:

-   Before:
+   **Before**:

    ```yaml
         # app/config/config.yml